Sell Your Refrigerant and Get Paid in 30 Days or Less

 Lab Testing and Verification

-When your cylinders arrive at our EPA-certified facility, our AHRI 700-certified laboratory tests every single batch for purity, composition, and contamination levels.
+When your cylinders arrive at our EPA-certified facility, we test each cylinder for purity on a gas chromatography machine for purity and composition.
 No guesswork involved.
 You get a transparent handling sheet showing exactly what you sent us, and we base your final payment on the actual lab results.
-If the gas comes back below standard purity thresholds, we don’t reject it — we work with you on an adjusted rate based on what’s recoverable.
+If the gas comes back below standard purity thresholds, we don’t reject it.
+We work with you on an adjusted rate based on what’s recoverable.
 Every cylinder has value here.

 Step 4